SmogDr/edar_coursebook/docs/index.md

 Once you have successfully installed and connected R/RStudio and Git/GitHub, **open an issue** on YOUR private repository within the [GitHub Organization](https://github.com/MECH481A6){target="_blank"}.
-Mention/assign Kathleen (TA) @wendtke to let her know everything is working properly, or to request more help.
+Mention/assign @SmogDr to let me know everything is working properly, or to request more help.

 Then, in the